-The first step to managing Generation workers is to understand them.
+The first step to managing Generation Y workers is to understand them.
 Generation Y workers were socialised in a digital world and are therefore known for being technologically savvy.
-Continuously wired and connected, Generation Ys are highly informed social creatures who value human connections and enjoy team work and collaborative tasks.
+Continuously wired and connected, Generation Y workers are highly informed social creatures who value human connections and enjoy team work and collaborative tasks.

-With a desire to be intellectually challenged, Generation Y workers are also known for their goal and achievement-oriented mindset.
+With a desire to be intellectually challenged, Generation Y workers are also known for their goal-oriented mindset.
 However, as highly skilled multi-taskers, they often suffer from a lack of direction and can end up taking on too many tasks at once.

 Ambitious and driven

-Generation Ys are ambitious.
+Generation Y employees are ambitious.
 With an abundance of financial and personal goals, these employees enter the workforce with high expectations of success, looking for early rewards rather than long-term investment pay-outs.

-Although they may be branded as ‘me’ centric workers, Generation Ys have a strong sense of morality and fairness, openly questioning the actions of their superiors if they seem biased or unjust.
-This ‘why’ generation has little trust in organisations and consequently, their career path may consist of a series of short term transactional employment relationships, unless management exceeds their expectations and provide them with a sense of belonging.
+Although they may be branded as ‘me-centric' workers, Generation Y employees have a strong sense of morality and fairness, openly questioning the actions of their superiors if they seem biased or unjust.
+This ‘why’ generation has little trust in organisations.
+Consequently, their career path may consist of a series of short term transactional employment relationships, unless management exceeds their expectations and provides them with a sense of belonging.

-Firstly, as a manager you need to tell Generation Ys what is expected of them in a clear and concise manner.
-By informing them about how they fit into the ‘big picture’, you can motivate Generation Ys to work towards an end goal, providing them with a sense of ‘value’ and belonging.
+Firstly, as a manager, you need to tell Generation Y employees what is expected of them in a clear and concise manner.
+By informing them about how they fit into the ‘big picture’, you can motivate Generation Y employees to work towards an end goal, providing them with a sense of ‘value’ in the firm.

-By laying out the company’s rules, processes and expectations in detail, Generation Ys will be able to approach their tasks with proper guidance.
-If you show them that success can only be reached through dedication and hard work, Gen Ys will be motivated to apply themselves to every task while enjoying the challenge.
+By laying out the company’s rules, processes and expectations in detail, Generation Y employees will be able to approach their tasks with proper guidance.
+If you show them that success can be reached through dedication and hard work, Generation Y employees can be motivated to dedicate themselves to the task while enjoying the challenge.